Powerdynamo brings new ignition & light

 To solid ground goes either the brown cable of the regulator or the battery minus cable (then have to go the brown regulator cable direct to the battery minus pole).

-Fasten the regulator/rectifier and the relay on a convenient place, maybe in the side case beneath the battery.
+Fasten the new regulator and (so used) the relay in a convenient place, say inside the battery compartment.

 The following steps are different, depending of the cut-off method.